adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 Example Query                         | Results
 --------------------------------------|-------------------------------------------------------------------
-title:star                            | title contains "star", any of its synonyms, or the acronym "STAR" title:etoile                          | title contains "star" or any of its synonyms (etoile being a synonym of star); no acronym ETOILE exists
+title:star                            | title contains "star", any of its synonyms, or the acronym "STAR" title:etoile                          | title contains "star" or any of its synonyms (etoile being a synonym of star); the results differ from above since "STAR" is not searched for
-=title:star                           | title contains "star" or the acronym "STAR" =title:etoile                         | title contains "etoile" title:STAR                            | title contains the acronym "STAR" title:(=star NOT STAR)                | title contains "star" but not the acronym "STAR" fuse                                  | the word "fuse" or acronym "FUSE" appear anywhere in the paper FUSE                                  | the acronym "FUSE" appears anywhere in paper
+=title:star                           | title contains "star" or the acronym "STAR" =title:etoile                         | title contains "etoile" title:STAR                            | title contains the acronym "STAR" title:(=star -STAR)                | title contains "star" but not the acronym "STAR" fuse                                  | the word "fuse" or acronym "FUSE" appear anywhere in the paper FUSE                                  | the acronym "FUSE" appears anywhere in paper